 - Evaluate your progress from time to time.

 Like I said, I believe in goals.
+Here are four reasons you should make them.
 I have some posts that can help guide you on what types of goals you might want to make and also help with the how of keeping them.